Read time :

 Track deeper engagement.
 Whitepaper downloads, webinar registrations, comparison page visits, and return visits.
 Prospects in consideration mode want substance.
 Multiple content touches during consideration often signal serious buying intent.

 This is also where your sales and demo calls become a goldmine of content intelligence.
 What are the recurring questions prospects ask?
 What misconceptions can you dispel before the call that might otherwise become objections?
 Heeet’s analysis of 20+ demo transcripts revealed that the #1 question prospects ask is: “How does attribution work natively inside my CRM?”
 That insight directly shapes what consideration-stage content to create.
-A recurring sales objection, such as “We can’t prove ROI to finance,” becomes a detailed ROI calculation guide that both educates leads and qualifies them.
+A recurring sales objection like “We can’t prove ROI to finance” becomes a detailed ROI calculation guide that both educates leads and qualifies them.

 Decision stage content metrics